-How to Convert Your Bathroom into a Handicap Accessible Bathroom Layout
+How to Make a Bathroom Handicap Accessible

 As we get older, we may have issues with mobility that require us to use a walker or wheelchair to get around.
 Mobility concerns extend to the bathroom within your home.
-It is important to make changes and develop an accessible bathroom layout that best addresses your mobility issues and concerns.
+It’s important to make changes and develop an accessible bathroom layout that best addresses your mobility issues and concerns.

 - Install grab bars in your existing tub/shower.
 If getting into and out of the tub is not an issue, you should still have grab bars installed as a safety precaution.

 - Lower the sink to a comfortable level.
-If you are in a wheelchair or need to sit down while brushing your teeth or shaving, have the sink lowered to a level where it easy for you to reach the faucet and use the sink.
+If you are in a wheelchair or need to sit down while brushing your teeth or shaving, have the sink lowered to a level where it is easy for you to reach the faucet and use the sink.

 - Remove slip hazards from the floor space.
 Take out rugs and bathroom mats that could create a problem moving over them with a wheelchair or walker.